byu-cpe/ecen192/_labs/03_multimeters_measurements.md

 -->

 ## Overview
 In this lab we will be using some tools you are likely already familiar with to measure DC voltage, DC current, and resistance.
-Now that you know how to create and operate circuits using breadboards, its time to learn how to use multimeters.
+Now that you know how to create and operate circuits using breadboards, it's time to learn how to use multimeters.

 ## Background/Preparation <br>